gatsbyjs/gatsby-pt-BR/docs/docs/gatsby-lifecycle-apis.md

 - extrai, executa e substitui consultas graphql para páginas e `StaticQuery`s
 - grava as páginas para armazenar em cache

-During the main bootstrap sequence, Gatsby (in this order):

 - reads and validates `gatsby-config.js` to load in your list of plugins (it doesn't run them yet).
 - deletes HTML and CSS files from previous builds (public folder)